-Our Board of Directors is determined that Messrs.
-Ahmed, Jacobson, and Raynor are "independent directors" as defined under the Nasdaq listing requirements.
-Further, Mr. Ahmed is our lead independent director with Mr. Copelyn appointed as our chairman of the Board of Directors.
-In making these independence determinations, our Board of Directors has reviewed and discussed information provided by the directors to us with regard to each director's business and personal activities and relationships as they may relate to us and our management, including the beneficial ownership of our capital stock following the Reorganization Transactions by each non-employee director and the transactions involving them described in the section entitled "Certain Relationships and Related Party Transactions."
-In addition to determining whether each director satisfies the director independence requirements set forth in the Nasdaq listing requirements, in the case of members of the audit committee, our Board of Directors also made an affirmative determination that members satisfy separate independence requirements under the SEC rules for such members.
-As a newly public company and a "controlled company" within the meaning of the Nasdaq listing rules, we are availing ourselves of certain exemptions relating to director independence, including that we are not required to have fully independent compensation or nominating and corporate governance committees for so long as we are a "controlled company."
+Our Board of Directors has determined that and are "independent directors" as defined under the Nasdaq listing requirements.
+In making these determinations, our Board of Directors reviewed and discussed information provided by the directors to us with regard to each director's business and personal activities and relationships as they may relate to us and our management, including the beneficial ownership of our capital stock by each non-employee director and the transactions involving them described in the section entitled "Certain Relationships and Related Party Transactions."
+In addition to determining whether each director satisfies the director independence requirements set forth in the Nasdaq listing requirements, in the case of members of the audit committee, our Board of Directors will also make an affirmative determination that members satisfy separate independence requirements under the SEC rules for such members.
+As a newly public company and a "controlled company" within the meaning of the Nasdaq listing rules, we may avail ourselves of certain exemptions relating to director independence, including that we are not required to have fully independent compensation or nominating and corporate governance committees for so long as we are a "controlled company."